isomerpages/sportsg-corp/_coaches-corner/Continuing Coach Development/Coaching Learning Resources.md

 third_nav_title: Continuing Coach Development
 variant: tiptap
 ---
-<h4><strong>Foreword</strong></h4>
-<p>Dear Coaches,</p>
-<p>The COVID-19 situation has been a challenging time for all of us as face-to-face
-trainings and sports events are cancelled.
-Home-based learning (HBL) has become a new norm as schools are engaging their students through online lessons and many industries are also engaging their clients through online video-conferencing.
-As such, more than ever as coaches we need to adapt to the changing situations and equip ourselves with the necessary skills and resources to conduct coaching online.
-We believe that when this season is over, the upskilling that we commit ourselves to during this time will enable us to be more adept at adopting multi-pronged approaches in engaging our athletes through both offline and online means.
-We have prepared some resources that we hope will get your started on / enhance your online coaching practice and experience:</p>
 <h4><strong>Getting Started to Coach Online</strong></h4>
 <h5><strong>1.
 Guides for Online Coaching Practice</strong></h5>
 <p><strong>A. Quick-Starter Guide on Using Video-Conferencing Tools for E-Coaching</strong>